gumroad/shortest/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser to see the app in action.

-This will automatically rebuild the project whenever you save changes.

 ## Shortest CLI development

 1. Make changes to the package source code in `packages/shortest/`